What is the minimalist living trend? We clean up with clichés like strelies living and radical mucking out

 - The minimalist Apartment can lead to more mental clarity, mindfulness and gratitude

-- Bei Minimalism it's not about radical mucking out, but about conscious living
+- At Minimalism it's not about radical mucking out, but about conscious living

 The topic of minimalism has long since moved from its unknown niche into the mainstream.
 Millions of people enjoy living without unnecessary ballast, limiting themselves to the essentials and only calling a few selected possessions their own.